adapt-security/adapt-authoring-jsonschema/docs/schemas-introduction.md

 ```

-##### For more in-depth information on JSON schemas, the [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/) is a great place to start.
+**For more in-depth information on JSON schemas, the [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/) ebook is a great place to start.**